Bachelor of Science in International Relations and Politics

 Open to all Carnegie Mellon undergraduates, the Carnegie Mellon University Washington Semester Program (CMU/WSP) allows students to study public policy and intern in Washington for one semester.
 Courses taken through CMU/WSP will count toward the elective sequence in public policy for IRP majors.

-Students’ understanding of politics is further informed by courses and colloquia offered by CMU’s top-ranked departments, divisions, and schools in business, computer science, engineering, and the humanities.
+Students’ understanding of politics is further informed by courses and colloquia offered by CMU’s top-ranked departments, divisions, and schools in business, computer science, and engineering.

-IRP majors interested in developing their research skills are encouraged to apply for a research position with the Center for International Relations and Politics.
-They are also encouraged to join student organizations focused on domestic or international politics.
+IRP majors interested in developing their research skills are encouraged to apply for a research position with the Center for International Relations and Politics or work directly with a member of the IPS faculty.
+Students are also encouraged to join student organizations focused on domestic or international politics.
 Becoming involved in the Institute for Politics and Strategy, as well as attending lectures and events sponsored by the Center for International Relations and Politics will provide additional opportunities for students.